 When it comes to revealing information about yourself in dating forums, it is best to keep details about where you live, your school, and your workplace to yourself.
 Of course, you have to tell them something, so be as general as possible.
 No addresses, phone numbers, or anything else that is unique to you.

-Don't Post Photos Of Yourself in the Chat Room
+Don't Post Photos Of Yourself In The Chat Room

 In the past, people have posted photos that, unbeknownst to them, contain details like the street they live on or their license plates.
-Some attackers can even figure out where you live based on the landmarks on your street, and their proximity to your house.
+Some attackers can even figure out where you live based on the landmarks on your street and their proximity to your house.
 You can never be too careful.

 How And When To Safely Meet People You've Interacted With Online